 Medicine authentication.
 The blockchain’s ability to establish an immutable transaction history can be used in the pharmaceutical industry.
 Blockchain-powered pharma solutions can verify the origins of medical drugs and identify fake medicines.

-Clinical and pharmaceutical trials.
+Clinical trials.
 Such trials involve multiple parties: study subjects, study sponsors, drug manufacturers, medical device providers, doctors, researchers, etc. A successful medical trial requires privacy and fast and secure data exchange.
 When implemented in clinical trial systems, blockchains reduce the risk of data fraud thanks to their consensus mechanisms and decentralized structure.
-For instance, trial documentation can be secured with a Proof of Existence mechanism.

 Secure payments.
 Payment-related claims often arise due to human mistakes, overdue payments, and fraud committed with stolen patient identities.
-The blockchain’s security capabilities promise to improve transactions within the healthcare industry by minimizing denied claims, quickly reporting underpayments, reducing human errors, and better securing patients’ identities.
+The blockchain’s security capabilities promise to improve transactions within the healthcare industry by minimizing denied claims, quickly reporting underpayment, reducing human errors, and better securing patients’ identities.

 Health insurance.
 When used in insurance applications, the blockchain can optimize patient data management and reduce regulatory and compliance costs.
 It can also improve interactions and secure payments among healthcare professionals, insurance companies, and patients.
 Moreover, the data transparency offered by blockchain technology can help solve the issue of multiple intermediaries throughout the lifecycle of a health insurance policy.

 For example, CuraBlox is a blockchain-based tool designed to simplify claim identification and payment administration within healthcare organizations.
 It aims to help providers manage the value-based reimbursement model and save time on administering value-based contracts.